 I don’t love cats.
 I am not a member of @RCatLadies.
 So the fact that Tidyverse packages for dealing with factors and functional programming have cat-related names (forcats and purrr) does not endear them to me.
 I knew there was a time when I would encounter an R problem that needed the power of for loops, so when I asked the Twittersphere whether there was an alternative (hopefully a tidyverse one) that would allow me to avoid loops a little longer, I was a bit disappointed to hear that it is the purrr package.

-Emily Robinson has just joined DataCamp and writes a great blog called www.hookedondata.org.
+Emily Robinson writes a great blog called www.hookedondata.org.
 She talked at the 2018 New York R conference recently and shared some of her favourite (less well known) stars of the Tidyverse.
-Here are her slides www.tiny.cc/nyrtalk and my notes…
+Here are her slides www.tiny.cc/nyrtalk and my notes… 1.use as_tibble() Tibble = modern dataframe.
+Use instead of printing your dataset to the console. as_tibble() will only print the first 10 rows and columns that fit on the screen.
+2. examine your NAs is.

-I have been doing lots of data wrangling recently and decided a needed a quick rundown of data cleaning in R. Turns out www.DataCamp.com has a course called exactly that.
-Here are notes on useful things I learned.
+I have been doing lots of data wrangling recently and decided a needed a quick rundown of data cleaning in R. Here are notes on useful things I learned recently.
+Quick summaries class() will let you know whether you are working with a dataframe or not dim() gives you a little info about the dimensions of your data by telling you how many rows nd columns you have names() will print the column names

 Another day… another data set.
 This time I am trying to get EMG data from LabChart into R. LabChart is the software we use to record EMG data and do the first steps of data cleaning/processing.
 At the moment a good chunk of the cleaning process involves Excel macros, so my goal is to replicate what we have traditionally done in Excel in R, so that it is more automated and more reproducible.